Burke-Lauenroth-Lab/workflow_guidelines/README.md

 The __terminal__ is the defacto interface with Git and all Git commands start with 'git'.
 Typing 'git' into terminal will yield a list of common commands.
 Much of the functionality for git command line is replicated in __Git GUIs__ or is available online at GitHub.com.

 Git GUIs are best for pushing commits and _tracking changes and the history that other users have made_, but lack some advanced features (e.g., management of sub-modules).
+The Dryland Ecology organizations prefers a combination of ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows (and ['GitKraken'](https://www.gitkraken.com/download) for Linux machines) _and_ [Atom](https://atom.io/).
 Tracking file by file and line by line changes allows for the developer to avoid careless mistakes (i.e. did you really want to add that blank line there?), to double check their work and changes across files, and to be aware of changes made by other developers.
-The Dryland Ecology organizations prefers a combination of ['GitHub Desktop'](https://desktop.github.com/) for Mac OSX and Microsoft Windows (and ['GitKraken'](https://www.gitkraken.com/download) for Linux machines) _and_ [Atom](https://atom.io/).
-Atom is a git embedded text editor.
-From atom, you can switch branches, stage and commit changes, and resolve merge conflicts.

 In regards to code development, GitHub.com is best for submitting pull requests and easy merging when there is _no_ conflicts.
 We also use GitHub for its organizational and communication capacities (discussed below).